BarWanunu/ex2/README.md

 ## How to compile and run our program
-first of all before we will explain about our project, you need to clone the repository and also install the dependencies please write the next line:<br> git clone https://github.com/BarWanunu/ex2 cd npm install
+first of all before we will explain about our project, you need to clone the repository and also install the dependencies

+please write the next line: <br> git clone https://github.com/BarWanunu/ex2 cd npm install

-now you can start and see our App by writing to the termianl this line: npm start
+now you can start and see our App by writing to the termianl this line: <br> npm start

 ## About our project-
 #### Signin page